-The Nominating and Corporate Governance Committee (the Nominating Committee) consists solely of independent directors as defined by the applicable rules of the NYSE and by our Governance Principles.
-As more fully set forth in its charter, which can be found in the corporate governance section of our website (to view, go to www.genworth.com, select Investors, then select Corporate Governance, then select Nominating and Corporate Governance Committee and finally select Charter), the Nominating Committee s responsibilities include:
+The Nominating and Corporate Governance Committee (the Nominating Committee ) consists solely of independent directors as defined by the applicable rules of the NYSE and by our Governance Principles.
+As more fully set forth in its charter, which can be found in the corporate governance section of our website (to view, go to www.genworth.com, select Investors, then select Corporate Governance, then select Nominating and Corporate Governance Committee and finally select Charter ), the Nominating Committee is responsibilities include:

-leading the search for individuals qualified to become members of our Board;

-reviewing the Board s committee structure and recommending committee members;

-developing and annually reviewing the governance principles;

-overseeing the annual self-evaluations of the Board and its committees;

-overseeing risks related to corporate governance;

-reviewing annually director compensation and benefits; and

-periodically reviewing the environmental, social and governance practices of the company.
+leading the search for individuals qualified to become members of our Board; reviewing the Board s committee structure and recommending committee members; developing and annually reviewing the governance principles; overseeing the annual self-evaluations of the Board and its committees; overseeing risks related to corporate governance; reviewing annually director compensation and benefits; and periodically reviewing the environmental, social and governance practices of the company.

 The Nominating Committee makes recommendations to the Board of Directors of candidates for election to our Board, and our Board of Directors nominates director candidates and makes recommendations to our stockholders.
 This committee will consider all stockholder recommendations for candidates for the Board, which should be sent to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Genworth Financial, Inc., 6620 West Broad Street, Building #1, Richmond, Virginia 23230.